-Tilting flat panel TV wall mounts offer a few advantages over the standard flat wall bracket.
+Tilting flat panel TV wall mounts offer a few advantages over the standard fixed TV wall bracket.

-The extra flexibility provided may not seem like much, but there are reasons why this type of mount may be a better choice for you than a slightly cheaper fixed alternative.
+The extra flexibility provided may not seem like much, but there are reasons why this type of mount may be a better choice for you than a low-profile alternative.

-If you want to understand about the other types of wall mount available to you, go to our introduction to TV mounting brackets.
+If you want to understand about the other types of wall mount available to you, go to my introduction to TV mounting brackets.

 In this article we will discuss the pros and cons of tilting mounts and look at a few reasons why they may be the best choice for you.

-The tilting wall mount is the next level up from the flat mount.
+The tilting wall mount is the next level up from the fixed television mount.

-They have many of the advantages of the flat mount such as easy installation, but also add the ability to tilt the screen up or down which can be advantageous in some situations.
+They have many of the advantages of the low-profile mount, such as a discrete installation.
+But, they also add the ability to tilt the screen up or down which can be advantageous in some situations.

 Why would a tilting mount be preferable over one that is fixed in position?

 Well, the main advantage is the ability to adjust the angle of the TV screen relative to your viewing position.
-If you are slightly limited as to the location of your HDTV on your wall, then being able to angle the screen can help to overcome this.
+If you are limited where you can install your TV, then being able to angle the screen can help to overcome this.

 The picture here of the VideoSecu MF608B tilt TV wall mount, shows an example of this type of wall mount.
 It is similar to a fixed wall mount, but allows you to angle the screen.

-This is especially important for LED screens which can lose colour accuracy and contrast if you view them at an angle - although the better-quality modern LED screens will suffer less from this issue than cheaper models.
+This is especially important for LED screens which can lose color accuracy and contrast if you view them at an angle.
+Although, the better-quality modern LED screens will suffer less from this issue than cheaper models.

-Moving the screens angle can also help when you are installing the cabling for your system.
+Moving the angle of the TV can also help when you are installing the cabling for your system.

-With a flat wall mount, it may be necessary to connect all the cabling before you hang the TV on the wall, due to the position of the connectors on the rear of the television.
-This can be very annoying.
+With a fixed TV wall mount it may be necessary to connect all the cabling before you hang the TV on the wall.
+This is because it can be difficult to connect the cables once the TV is in place.

 If you are looking for a simple method for placing your TV on a wall, then a tilting wall bracket may be just what you need.